Taking your bike on the London Underground

 Further information

-I note however that their map fails to mention the Bakerloo Line’s contra-peak-flow exception.
-Its mistake previously noted here relating the Jubilee Line has been fixed.
+I note however that their map fails to mention the Bakerloo line’s contra-peak-flow exception.
+Its mistake previously noted here relating the Jubilee line has been fixed.